input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

  > Note: the policy does not check whether it was sent to the correct validator address or not.
 If we want to add this check,
  > we run into a circular dependency problem: both the validator and the minting policy has to know about each other.
 There are
  > two possible solutions: injecting the validator address through the redeemer (for example part of the SignedVersionOracle);
- > allowing mint to any arbitrary address, but hasing the signed message and putting the value to the token name of the minted
+ > allowing mint to any arbitrary address, but hashing the signed message and putting the value to the token name of the minted
  > token, so it cannot be tampered with.
 In this case, and additional validation has to happen when we find the VersionOracle on-chain

 #### 4.1.3.
 VersionOracle lookup